-- (8) When acquiring units in other investment funds (target funds) which are managed directly or indirectly by the company itself or by another company with which the company is affiliated through a substantial direct or indirect holding, the company or the other company may not charge any issue premiums or redemption discounts for the acquisition and redemption. - (9) The company shall disclose in the annual report and in the semiannual report the remuneration charged to the UCITS investment fund by the company itself, by another (capital) management company or by another company with which the company is linked by a substantial direct or indirect holding as management remuneration for the units held in the UCITS investment fund.
+- and redemption of units in other investment funds (target funds) during the reporting period. - (8) When acquiring units in other investment funds (target funds) which are managed directly or indirectly by the company itself or by another company with which the company is affiliated through a substantial direct or indirect holding, the company or the other company may not charge any issue premiums or redemption discounts for the acquisition and redemption. - (9) The company shall disclose in the annual report and in the semiannual report the remuneration charged to the UCITS investment fund by the company itself, by another (capital) management company or by another company with which the company is linked by a substantial direct or indirect holding as management remuneration for the units held in the UCITS investment fund.